ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 ExecStart=echo "systemd testing"
 ```

-And then, create the directory for our drop-in and create a drop-in file in that directory, and see what systemd sees:
+Second, create the directory for the drop-in and create a drop-in file in the `/etc/systemd/system` directory.
+Systemd sees this as:

 ```console
 $ mkdir test.service.d